 Impact measurement is essential to assess the achievement of sustainable goals, however, many still do not fully understand how to measure their impact or how to effectively manage it.

-In a business environment, there is a lot of ambiguity and confusion about what ‘impact’ is, how it should be defined, how to measure it, and what kind of measurement is sufficient.
+In a business environment, there is a lot of ambiguity and confusion about what ‘impact’ is, how to measure it, and what kind of measurement is sufficient.

-Impact has been defined by various international organizations.
+Impact has been defined by various international organisations.

 The most commonly used definition of Impact being the one of the Impact Management Project which uses the same definition as the OECD: positive and negative, primary and secondary long-term effects produced by an intervention, directly or indirectly, intended or unintended.

-As for Global Reporting Initiative: ‘impact’ refers to the effect an organization has on the economy, the environment, and/or society, which in turn can indicate its contribution (positive or negative) to sustainable development.
+On the other hand, Global Reporting Initiative defines ‘impact’ as any effect an organisation has on the economy, the environment, and/or society, which in turn either helps progress or delays the achievement of sustainable development goals.

 Impact is a concept that is applied both prospectively and retrospectively to actions, programs, activities, and operations.

-It aims to help organizations, profit and non-profit to:
+It aims to help for-profit and non-profit organisations to:

-Depending on their motivation on managing impact, organizations’ intentions range from broad commitments to more detailed objectives.
+Depending on their motivation to drive, deliver or manage impact, organisations’ intentions range from broad commitments to more detailed objectives.

 These intentions relate to one of three types of impact:

-When organizations’ decisions and day-to-day operations affect and influence:
+When organisations’ decisions and day-to-day operations affect and influence:

-Social impact regroups all issues that affect people, directly or indirectly.
+Social impact encompasses all issues that affect people, directly or indirectly.

-A convenient way of conceptualizing social impacts is to look at whether there are effects on one or more of the following:
+A convenient way of conceptualising social impacts is to look at whether there are effects on one or more of the following:

-Organizations can conduct an Environmental Impact Assessment and/or a Social Impact Assessment, that includes the processes of analyzing, monitoring, and managing the intended and unintended environmental and/or social consequences, both positive and negative, of planned interventions (policies, programs, plans, projects).
+Organisations can conduct an Environmental Impact Assessment and/or a Social Impact Assessment, that includes the processes of analysing, monitoring, and managing the intended and unintended environmental and/or social consequences, both positive and negative, of planned interventions (policies, programs, plans, projects).

 {{encartSpecial}}